kajgul/XlActions/README.md

 The 'master' branch contains a class library that provides functionality for logging in, creating sessions, logging out, and invoking and saving invoice printouts as PDF files for Comarch ERP XL.

 The 'WPFController' branch contains a WPF application that saves new data required for connecting to the Comarch ERP XL API and the database to a JSON file.

+In the WPFController.Test branch, there are tests for an application created in xUnit.

 The 'main_programm' branch contains a console application that calls actions found in the class library.
 The console application can be launched using the Task Manager in the Windows operating system.